Commerce Commerce 1.x Payments & Gateways Stripe

 Due to the renewed reliance on webhooks in Commerce 1.1, testing on a local environment is not quite as straightforward.

 The easiest way is to make your local environment available publicly with ngrok (or a similar tool).
 That will give you a unique, web-accessible, URL to use for testing.
+Use your ngrok domain as the webhook domain.

 Setting up Webhooks